junder-git/aoe2_setup_guide_backup/README.md

   #

 ### Poles to fling food to Saracen elephants via the open market.
-True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Food sold by pole player exists to maintain the ideal elephant going rate for the saracen on open market, effectively meaning tribute cost of food is now only a 5% loss not 30% after intial market has been set (1400 food)... its a one way bargin for the saracen and they need to exaust gold tiles to achieve this with an un-interupted open trade)
+True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Food sold by pole player exists to maintain the ideal elephant going rate for the saracen on open market, effectively meaning tribute cost of food is now only a 5% loss not 30% after the huge intial market investment by pole has been made (1400 food)... its a one way bargin for the saracen though and they need to exaust gold tiles to achieve this with an un-interupted open trade route.

 For (Saracens) Battle Elephant: 120 Food, 70 Gold

 So, unit needs market fair price ratio food:gold set to 100:58...

-Any 100 batch of food buy/sell made changes fair price by fixed amount of +/-3, (100-58)/3 = 1400 food to get ideal market true value price.
+Any 100 batch of food buy/sell made changes fair price by fixed amount of +/-3, (100-58)/3 = 1400 food to get ideal market true value price for elephants.

-Market prices will have to be set by (pole) by when castle age troop production is ready, focus is then for them to stay feudal and build max farms/stone-walls and maintain open market prices with as much food gen as possible to kep up with ongoing purchases from the saracen at the desired rate.
-Saracens player focus is to just mine gold in feudal age onwards and to continue buying food from the open market. -> Castle age food cost come from where...
+Market prices will have to be set by (pole) before castle age elephant production is ready, focus is then for them to stay feudal and build max farms/stone-walls and maintain open market prices with as much food gen as possible to keep up with ongoing purchases from the saracen at the desired rate.
+Saracens player focus is to just mine gold in feudal age which (x) amount faster then food gen (quite a bit faster) from then onwards to continue buying food from the open market. -> Castle age 800 food cost come from where exactly is unsure atm, to calculate its self worth in this strats end game its probably valued at the same cost in food of the total army, so like army value and castle age food value 50:50 split, so to by food in market for castle might be worth more then elephants going rate... undecided here.

 Note gold tiles are scarce and can run out for saracen.